superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

    - **Parameter Groups**: In the AWS Management Console, navigate to the RDS service, select your database instance, and configure the parameter group to fine-tune database settings.
    - **Option Groups**: Add necessary options to your RDS instance using option groups, such as enabling performance insights or additional monitoring tools.

+## Checkpoint

+At this point, you should have:

+- Created an RDS instance in the private subnet
+- Configured the database security group
+- Set up a secret in AWS Secrets Manager for database credentials
+- Modified the EC2 instance to allow communication with the RDS instance
+- Successfully connected to the RDS instance from the EC2 instance

+If you're encountering issues, check the following:

+- Ensure the RDS instance is in the correct subnet group
+- Verify that the security group allows traffic from the EC2 instance to the RDS instance
+- Check that the secret in Secrets Manager is correctly formatted
+- Make sure the EC2 instance has the necessary permissions to access Secrets Manager
+- Verify that you can resolve the RDS endpoint from the EC2 instance

 ## RDS Backup and Restore Procedures